Adjeiiiii/PhoneVerificationApp/README.md

 ### Environment Variables

 The application requires several environment variables.
-See `smsbackend/ENVIRONMENT_SETUP.md` for detailed configuration instructions.
+See `backend/ENVIRONMENT_SETUP.md` for detailed configuration instructions.

+⚠️ **Security Notice**: The application uses environment-based credential management with no hardcoded defaults.
+You must set secure credentials or the application will not start.

 ### Database